 and I sleep alone"

 Can anyone not identify with that 2,600-year-old lament?
 Have you never slept alone longing for not doing so?
-We’ll return to Sappho more analytically here at some point, but for now, consider her yearning, and to allay any of your longing, consider our expert-led tours in Greece, Italy and Turkey, which will put you in touch with much of ancient thought and achievement.
+We'll return to Sappho more analytically here at some point, but for now, consider her yearning, and to allay any of your longing, consider our expert-led tours in Europe, which will put you in touch with much of ancient thought and achievement.